Connecting 3-manifold triangulations with unimodal sequences of elementary moves: Unimodal sequences of elementary moves

 \thmSemiMono*

-\begin{proof} Given any sequence $\varSigma$ of 2-3, 3-2 and 2-0 moves, let $\delta_\varSigma$ denote the last 2-3 move in $\varSigma$.
-We call such a sequence \emph{benign} if all the 2-0 moves occur consecutively in a (possibly empty) sequence appearing immediately after $\delta_\varSigma$; in particular, we consider a sequence consisting only of 2-3 and 3-2 moves to be benign.
+\begin{proof} Throughout this proof, call a sequence $\varSigma$ of 2-3, 3-2 and 2-0 moves \textbf{benign} if it consists of two parts: an arbitrary sequence of 2-3 and 3-2 moves, followed by a (possibly empty) sequence of 2-0 moves.
+Thus, a unimodal sequence of 2-3 and 2-0 moves is just a benign sequence with no 3-2 moves.
+With this in mind, the idea of this proof is to turn a benign sequence into a unimodal sequence by repeatedly applying Lemma~\ref{lem:localSemiMono} to reduce the number of 3-2 moves.

-With this in mind, let $P$ be the special spine dual to $\mathcal{T}$, and $Q$ the special spine dual to $\mathcal{U}$.
-By the dual statement of Amendola's result (Theorem \ref{thm:Amendola}), we know that $P$ is connected to $Q$ by a sequence of 2-3 and 3-2 moves.
-We will show that this benign sequence can be replaced with a semi-monotonic sequence.
-To do this, define $n(\varSigma)$, for any benign sequence $\varSigma$ connecting $P$ to $Q$, to be the number of 3-2 moves in $\varSigma$ that occur before $\delta_\varSigma$.
-Observe that $n(\varSigma)=0$ if and only if $\varSigma$ is semi-monotonic.
-So, to show that $P$ is connected to $Q$ by a semi-monotonic sequence, it suffices to show that given any benign sequence $\varSigma$ with $n(\varSigma)>0$, we can build a new benign sequence $\varSigma'$ such that $n(\varSigma')=n(\varSigma)-1$.
+To do this, let $P$ be the special spine dual to $\mathcal{T}$, and let $Q$ be the special spine dual to $\mathcal{U}$.
+By Amendola's result (Theorem~\ref{thm:Amendola}), we know that $P$ is connected to $Q$ by a sequence of 2-3 and 3-2 moves.
+Denote this sequence by $\varSigma_m$, where $m$ is the number of 3-2 moves in this sequence; there is nothing to prove if $m=0$, so we may assume that $m\geqslant1$ for the rest of this proof.
+Since $\varSigma_m$ is a benign sequence (with no 2-0 moves), we can use it as the starting point for our construction.

-To this end, suppose $n(\varSigma)>0$, and let $\gamma$ be the last 3-2 move in $\varSigma$ that occurs before $\delta_\varSigma$.
-Consider the subsequence of moves starting with $\gamma$ and ending with $\delta_\varSigma$; this subsequence consists precisely of: a single 3-2 move (namely $\gamma$), followed by a series of 2-3 moves ending with $\delta_\varSigma$.
-By Lemma \ref{lem:localSemiMono}, we can replace this subsequence with a new subsequence consisting precisely of: a series of 2-3 moves, followed by a series of 2-0 moves.
-This yields a new benign sequence $\varSigma'$ with exactly the required property: $n(\varSigma')=n(\varSigma)-1$. \end{proof}